HugoBlox/theme-academic-cv/content/authors/tiagoboldt/_index.md

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: files/cv.pdf
+  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "tiagoboldt@gmail.com"

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-- Researchers
-- Visitors
 ---
-During his Master’s degree in Computation and Informatics Engineering, Tiago grew a strong interest in Software Architecture and Design.
-His professional career so far took him through several R&D positions at both software houses and academia, where he also occupied teaching positions.

-Currently, Tiago is an assistant lecturer at the Faculty of Engineering from the University of Porto (FEUP) and Product Lead at Velocidi.
-In between, he is also a Ph.D. candidate in Informatics Engineering at FEUP, researching patterns for Cloud architectures.
+I live in Porto, Portugal, where I divide my time between industry and academy.
+In the industry, I am currently product lead at Velocidi, a NY-based AdTech startup.
+In the academy, I work as an assistant lecturer at the Faculty of Engineering from the University of Porto (FEUP).
+In between, I have worked towards my Ph.D. in Informatics Engineering, researching patterns for Cloud architectures.